Think Opposite: A Movement In One Direction Inevitably Produces A Movement In The Opposite Direction

 “When there develops, in any area of activity or taste or values, a strong thrust in one direction, we may expect in its wake a strongly opposite thrust.”

-Consider this: The great growth in prepared foods is paralleled by an equal growth in start-from-scratch cooking and the explosive sale of cookbooks, herbs and exotic condiments.
+Consider this: The great growth in already-prepared/packaged convenience foods is paralleled by an equal growth in gourmet/start-from-scratch cooking... and the explosive sale of cookbooks, herbs and exotic condiments.

-The great boom in one-stop retail websites is paralleled by an enormous increase in specialty online stores that only sell one product (e.g., mattresses, baby diapers and razors).
+The great boom in one-stop retail/e-tail stores/websites is paralleled by an enormous increase in small specialty outfits.

 Another Example: Hegel On Training Trends